22 Places for Kids to Paint, Sculpt, and Create Art

 Enjoying family art activities at Seattle Art Museum

 Perhaps you never progressed beyond stick-figure drawings, and a glue gun in your hands might be more deadly weapon than crafting essential.
 Not to worry.
 You can fan that creative spark in your kids through a variety of visual art classes around the Puget Sound region.
-Here are 23 spots to begin your arts education exploration; remember that many local city- and county-run community centers also offer affordable instruction.
+Here are nearly two dozen spots to begin your arts education exploration; remember that many local city- and county-run community centers also offer affordable instruction.

 1. Arts Aloft: Kids from ages 4 to 12 can learn to express themselves through engaging, creative art projects using mediums including acrylics, charcoals, clay and water colors.
 Workshops, parties, and camps are also available.